anoyaro84/snakemake_ChIPseq/README.md

 conda env create --file env/snakemake.yaml
 ```

-I recommend to run the pipeline from a different location than pipeline path, like below:
+We recommend to run the pipeline from a different location than pipeline path, like below:

 ```bash
 snakemake -s PATH_TO_PIPELINE/Snakefile --use-conda --use-singularity --cores=24
 ```

+With --use-conda option, the pipeline will create environments to run rules based on .yaml files in env/.
+The --use-singulairty option applies only to DFilter peak caller.
+The singularity container holds a virtual environment of Ubuntu with DFilter installed.

-Note that the pipeline assumes there is the following three files available at the location where the pipeline is executed:
+Note that the pipeline assumes that there is the following three files available at the location where the pipeline is executed:
 - config.yaml
 - DataList.csv
 - PeakPairs.csv